Learn how school district Palermo USD cut fueling costs in half

-To ensure Palermo’s total cost of ownership of their new–and growing–electric bus fleet is low, AMPLY simplified the charging infrastructure and operations, with charging-as-a-service.
-AMPLY’s work included all aspects of the project from design and engineering to go-live, operations and deployed OMEGA, AMPLY’s Charge Management System (CMS), with no upfront costs to Palermo.
+To ensure Palermo’s total cost of ownership of their new–and growing–electric bus fleet is low, bp pulse simplified the charging infrastructure and operations, with charging-as-a-service. bp pulse’s work included all aspects of the project from design and engineering to go-live, operations and deployed omega, bp pulse’s charge management system (cms), with no upfront costs to Palermo.

 Save More with Funding for School Fleets